Microwave English Muffin

 Step 3- Microwave.
 Microwave the muffin for 90 seconds or until the edges separate from the rim of the ramekin.
 Let it cool for 2 minutes before serving.

 • Toast the muffins.
-I highly recommend toasting the muffins after they’re done cooking since this gives them a nice crispy exterior while keeping the inside fluffy.
+Always toast these after cooking.
+It takes 60 seconds and completely transforms the texture, giving them a nice, crispy exterior while keeping the inside fluffy.

 • Check periodically.
 Everyone’s microwaves are different, so the muffins may take longer to cook, depending on the wattage.
 If they’re not done after 90 seconds, continue cooking in 20-second intervals, checking in between each.

 • Fork split the muffins.
-I can not stress this enough– it makes a difference!
-By fork splitting instead of slicing, you keep the delicate nooks and crannies inside the muffin.
+I cannot stress this enough– it makes a difference.
+By splitting the fork instead of slicing, you keep the delicate nooks and crannies inside the muffin.
+A knife compresses the crumb and seals the air pockets.

 Storage instructions